ricardo-reis-swe/actual-budget-importer/README.md

 1. Add a parser module under `src/parsers` that implements `BankParser`.
 2. Register it in the `parsers` array in `src/start-server.ts`.
-3. Add regression tests and synthetic statement-layout fixtures under `test/`.
+3. Add regression tests and synthetic statement-layout f
+### Data storage

+Actual Budget Importer stores its application data in SQLite.
+In the example Compose configuration, `./data` is mounted at `/data` in the container so the database survives container replacements.
+Back up this directory regularly, and do not run more than one importer instance against the same data directory.ixtures under `test/`.
    Do not commit real statements or other financial data.
 4. Run `pnpm run typecheck` and `pnpm test` before opening a pull request.